 - Ads: Google Adsense gives you a lot more control than WordAds does, but regardless, you won’t make much unless you have massive traffic.
 The post can you make money with advertising? goes into more detail.

-- Affiliate marketing: Amazon’s affiliate program is one of the more common ones; CJ Affiliate (Commission Junction) is another option.
+- Affiliate marketing: Amazon’s affiliate program is one of the more common ones

-- Selling products/services: You can sell on your site, or try to drive traffic to buy your products on Etsy, Amazon, etc.
+- Selling products/services: sell on your site, or try to drive traffic to Etsy, Amazon, etc.

-- Subscription-only content: You can do this on WP, or some bloggers use Patreon for their subscription content.
+- Subscription-only content: do this on WP, Patreon, or coffee sites

 Search Engine Optimization (SEO)